mmann1123/pyGIS/pygis/docs/e_replace_values.md

 from rasterio.fill import fillnodata
 ```

-Next, we will generate a sample raster to be used.
+Next, we will generate a sample raster to be used (click the + below to show code cell).

 ```{code-cell} ipython3
 :tags: ["hide-cell"]